aimenkhakwani/journal/README.md

 ## Description

-This app allows users to enter a journal entry, then displays the number of words in the entry, how many vowels and consonants it has.
-It also displays the first sentence if it is under eight words.
+This app allows users to enter a journal entry, then displays the number of words in the entry, and how many vowels and consonants it has.
+It also displays the first sentence if the sentence is under eight words.
 If not, the app will output the first eight words only.

 ## Setup/Installation Requirements